Glatzli/model_comparison_codes/README.md

 	08:00 is interesting in AROME: look at vert. profiles on slopes f.e.: Do you see change in stability? point north of patscherkofel (still cooling):

+  add wind:
-  take 10m wind to that: evtl due to wspds: that HF is param. by wspd and through that sensible heat flux strong winds work against strong cold pool production, maybe in wipp valley there are higher wspds which
+  strong winds work against strong cold pool production, in wipp valley there are higher wspds which maybe wind speed is higher up in AROME (maybe there also foehn in wipp valley)

 	Temperatur-Unterschied zw niedrigstem modell-level und Boden & Austauchsckoeffizien

 	compare inversions in Wipp & Ziller Valley: is layer much more stable in Wipp valley for WRF data (cause cooling is much more intense...):